vipkingo1/files/README.md

-# this is a reposetory used for shortcuts
+used for file hosting
-# ignore evryting here
+ignore this